jason-lequyer/SpillOT/README.md

    - Download Fiji from https://fiji.sc/ and install it.
    - If you don't already have anaconda, install it by following instructions at this link: https://docs.anaconda.com/anaconda/install/.

-2) Create the Conda environment named rfot
+2) Create a conda environment named rfot
    - Run the following in a terminal or Anaconda Prompt:
      ```bash
      conda create -n rfot -c conda-forge python=3.11 numpy scipy tifffile imagecodecs